 We are currently using the curriculum developed by Presbyterian Women/Horizons Bible Study of the Presbyterian Church (USA).
-In 2015 the focus of the study was on Paul and his teachings as exemplified in II Corinthians.
-In 2016 we explored the theme of water from Genesis to Revelation.
-This year we are studying the nature of Jesus as viewed from the perspective of each of the following: the four Gospels, other New and Old Testament writings, excerpts from non-canonical Gospels, beliefs of other Abrahamic Faiths, and in relation to contemporary cultural interpretations.
+Recently we have had a focus on Paul and his teachings as exemplified in II Corinthians and we explored the theme of water from Genesis to Revelation.
+We have also studied the nature of Jesus as viewed from the perspective of each of the following: the four Gospels, other New and Old Testament writings, excerpts from non-canonical Gospels, beliefs of other Abrahamic Faiths, and in relation to contemporary cultural interpretations.
+We recently finished the study of God’s Promise I Am With You as found throughout the Bible.
 While there is a unifying theme throughout the study, each monthly lesson is self-contained to accommodate those who cannot be present every month.
-Members of the group may volunteer to serve as the facilitator of the lesson using the study guide and additional resources.
+Members of the group may volunteer to serve as the facilitator of the lesson, using the study guide and additional resources.